1j01/audio-sponge/README.md

   - reverb convolution is applied to pixels over time, to produce a visual echo
   - bit crush = reduce bitrate of video
   - other things could shift color channels, skew the video, etc.
+- Use closed caption data and speech recognition to find where words are uttered, and combine them together into sentences/lyrics
+  - This way you could search for a famous line in a movie, and get it to sample that actual line and not just that scene
+  - If there aren't (good) results for the whole phrase the user enters, search for sub-phrases and words and try to find where those are uttered in videos, to splice them together in a Frankenstein's monstrosity
+  - Just generally sampling from whole words probably makes things more interesting/pleasant, if we can do at least word boundary detection

+Also, it would be good to make song generation reproducible, and maybe export to a known DAW / video editor format for human editing.

+Externalities for reproducibility:
+- Search is completely unreliable - new content appears, search algorithms change etc. - but the results can be simply cached
+- Fetching URLs is unreliable, but audio/video content is *usually* static
+  - Internet access can be unavailable
+  - Videos can be taken down
+  - Sites can go down
+  - Videos can be edited, which is likely to ruin timecodes
+  - [Content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) would be better, but might not be practical
+  - Caching media can work but it's a lot heavier than a list of search results; video can take up a lot of space
+- (Random decsisions can be made pseudorandom easily)

 ## Project Structure